 Died aged 70

 Samuel Pepys FRS (/ˈpiːps/ PEEPS; 23 February 1633 – 26 May 1703) was an English diarist and naval administrator.
 He served as administrator of the Navy of England and Member of Parliament who is most famous for the diary that he kept for a decade while still a relatively young man.
 Pepys had no maritime experience, but he rose to be the Chief Secretary to the Admiralty under both King Charles II and King James II through patronage, hard work, and his talent for administration.
 His influence and reforms at the Admiralty were important in the early professionalisation of the Royal Navy.
 The detailed private diary that Pepys kept from 1660 until 1669 was first published in the 19th century and is one of the most important primary sources for the English Restoration period.
 It provides a combination of personal revelation and eyewitness accounts of great events, such as the Great Plague of London, the Second Dutch War, and the Great Fire of London.DbPedia

 Commemorated on 18 plaques

 In a house formerly standing on this site lived Samuel Pepys 1633-1703 diarist and Robert Harley, Earl of Oxford 1661-1724 statesman and in this house lived William Etty 1787-1849 painter and Clarkson Stanfield 1793-1867 painter

-14 Buckingham Street, Westminster, WC2, London, United Kingdom where he lived
+14 Buckingham Street, Westminster, WC2, London, United Kingdom where they lived

 Samuel Pepys 1633-1703 Diarist and Secretary of the Admiralty lived here 1679-1688.